Net-Base FAQ

 Interfaces, data flows & platform goals

-Questions about accounting, APIs, database restructuring, mapping, monitoring and new target platforms.
+Questions about accounting (Fibu), APIs, database restructuring, mapping, monitoring and new target platforms.

 Delphi

-Why Delphi can remain strong for mature business logic, reports and productive desktop processes.
+Why Delphi can remain strong for mature business logic, reporting and production desktop processes.

 C#